Products in Equivariant Homology: The construction of the product

 To summarise, \begin{thm} Let $M$ be a smooth manifold with a smooth action of a compact Lie group $G$, such that the triple $(M,G,\rho)$ is oriented.
-For the homotopy pullback \eqref{square}, the umkehr maps $\hat{\Delta}_G^!$ and $\hat{p}^\natural$ are defined and induce a homomorphism $\mu_{M_G}: h_k(X)\otimes h_l(Y) \to h_{k+l+\dim(G)-\dim(M)}(P)$.
-Dually, we have a homomorphism in cohomology of the form $h^{m}(P)\to h^{m-dim(G)+dim(M)}(X\times Y)$. \end{thm} \begin{rem} {In \cite{FT}, they define a homomorphism similar to our $\mu_{M_G}$ when the base space in \eqref{square} is a Gorenstein space.} The Borel construction $M_G$ is a typical example of Gorenstein spaces.
+Given the homotopy pullback \eqref{square}, the umkehr maps $\hat{\Delta}_G^!$ and $\hat{p}_G^\natural$ for \eqref{defining-diagram-of-mu} are defined and induce an $h_*(pt)$-module homomorphism $\mu_{M_G}: h_k(X)\otimes h_l(Y) \to h_{k+l+\dim(G)-\dim(M)}(P)$.
+Dually, we have a homomorphism in cohomology of the form $h^{m}(P)\to h^{m-dim(G)+dim(M)}(X\times Y)$. \end{thm} \begin{rem} {In \cite{FT}, F\'elix and Thomas define a homomorphism similar to our $\mu_{M_G}$ when the base space in \eqref{square} is a Gorenstein space.} The Borel construction $M_G$ is a typical example of Gorenstein spaces.
 They work algebraically on the level of the singular chain with coefficients in a field.
 In contrast, our construction is topological and allows us to work with any generalised homology theory.
 Also, our construction reveals the vanishing phenomenon Theorem \ref{vanishing} in a clear way.
 (Compare with \cite[Theorem 14]{FT}.) \end{rem}

 Several examples related to equivariant homology and string topology are given in the introduction.
 The following example can be derived similarly. \begin{ex} Let $(M,G,\rho)$ be an $h$-oriented triple.
 Consider the following homotopy pullback